nicofraisse/shakepay-challenge/README.md

 ## Possible improvements

-- Optional part with real market rate at transaction time (currently doing)
-- Add UI features in the chart to zoom in, show months etc.
+- UI tools in the chart to zoom in, show months etc.
-- Improve formatting in the tooltips when we hovoer over transactions
+- Formatting in the tooltips when we hovoer over transactions

 ## Features
 - Chart is here and displays net worh over time